 Detailed sales reports

 The reason many managers are using gut feel to make decisions is that detailed reports are needed in order to determine where costs can be cut.
 IT is often hard pressed for time as it is, and getting reports this way can take time, as well as lead to miscommunications and the creation of even more reports.
-Not to mention that traditional reporting from ERP systems often takes time in itself, producing reports that are no longer relevant by the time they reach your desk.
+Not to mention that traditional reporting from ERP systems can take time, producing reports that are no longer relevant by the time they reach your desk.

 Businesses dealing with automotive parts have many levels of data that needs to be included (or excluded) in order to produce relevant sales reports.
 Different customer types, product types or ranges, suppliers, and geographical areas the business trades in all add to the complexity.
-Creating the right reports the traditional way can be near impossible for non-technical users.
+Creating the right reports the traditional way can be near impossible for non-technical users but with the help of business intelligence, everyday users can easily build their own reports and dashboards.

 The business intelligence advantage